run-ai/docs/docs/Researcher/researcher-library/rl-reporting.md

 *   Integrate the reporter library into your code
 *   Send metrics via the reporter library
 *   Run the workload once to send initial data.
-*   Open the Run:AI user interface.
+*   Open the Run:ai user interface.
 Go to `Jobs`.
 *   On the top right, use the settings wheel and select the metrics you have added

 ![mceclip0.png](img/mceclip0.png)

 ## Trying it out with Quickstart

-To try image reporting using the Run:AI Quickstart image use the `RUNAI_REPORT` flag.
+To try image reporting using the Run:ai Quickstart image use the `RUNAI_REPORT` flag.

 Specifically, run: